 The Coronavirus Response: Spotlight on State & Local Governments

 During the COVID-19 pandemic, local and state governments are key actors in protecting the United States’s most vulnerable residents.
 They run jails and state prisons, which are essential to the task of “flattening the curve”; they oversee court systems; they provide homelessness services; they decide whether to enforce evictions and utility shutoffs; and much, much more.
-Throughout the country, advocates are now calling on these authorities to change their standard practices in response to the outbreak: to stop evictions and to release elderly people from prison, for instance.
+Throughout the country, advocates are calling on these authorities to change their standard practices in response to the outbreak: to stop evictions and to release people from prison, for instance.

 Explore these developments geographically with this interactive map, or else chronologically below the map.
+The page is no longer updated as of May 31.

 The Coronavirus Response